Singtel reviewing digital businesses after $907 million hit

-Singapore Telecommunications Ltd (STEL.SI) said on Friday it has begun a strategic review of digital marketing arm Amobee and cyber-security business Trustwave.
+(Reuters) - Singapore Telecommunications Ltd said on Friday it has begun a strategic review of digital marketing arm Amobee and cyber-security business Trustwave.

-Singtel, whose biggest shareholder is state investor Temasek Holdings (TEM.UL), also said it expects to report full year net exceptional losses of S$1.21 billion ($907 million).
+Singtel, whose biggest shareholder is state investor Temasek Holdings, also said it expects to report full year net exceptional losses of S$1.21 billion ($907 million).

 Singtel has been trying to diversify for years amid slowing growth in its traditional carrier business.
 It bought Amobee for $321 million in 2012 and Trustwave for $770 million in 2015.